MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ```
 To fix the problem arrange the intializer list to have the same order as the declarations.
 A similar warning is raised when one or both initializers refer to base class members.

-Note that the warning is off-by-default and only affects code compiled with  /Wall or /WX.
+Note that the warning is off-by-default and only affects code compiled with /Wall.

 ## See Also
 [Visual C++ Language Conformance](visual-cpp-language-conformance.md)